cbor-wg/draft-ietf-cbor-serialization/draft-ietf-cbor-serialization.md

   - CPUs use the distinction between signaling and quiet NaNs to determine whether to raise exceptions.
   - A non-trivial NaN matching the CPU’s signaling NaN pattern may either trigger an exception or be converted into a quiet NaN.
-  - Instructions converting between single and double precision often discard or alter NaN payloads.
+  - Instructions converting between single and double precision sometimes discard or alter NaN payloads.

 As a result, applications that rely on non-trivial NaNs generally cannot depend on CPU instructions, floating-point libraries, or programming environments.
 Instead, they usually need their own software implementation of IEEE 754 to encode and decode the full bit patterns to reliably process non-trivial NaNs.